AT A GLANCE

 Villanova—a picturesque 260-acre campus located 12 miles west of Philadelphia—is home to students of all faiths.
 Villanova offers more than 60 rigorous academic programs through four undergraduate colleges: the College of Liberal Arts & Sciences, the Villanova School of Business, the College of Engineering, and the M. Louise Fitzpatrick College of Nursing.
 Interdisciplinary concentrations are offered in a variety of areas.

 Full-time undergraduate enrollment at Villanova is 6,900, while total University enrollment—including graduate programs, continuing and part-time studies, and Villanova University Charles Widger School of Law—is nearly 11,000.
 At Villanova, you will find proven scholars—not graduate assistants—at the head of your classes.
-With an average class size of 22 and a 12:1 student-faculty ratio, you are ensured close interaction with your professors—90% of whom hold the highest degrees in their fields.
+With an average class size of 23 and an 11:1 student-faculty ratio, you are ensured close interaction with your professors.